 It’s easily reached by Uber from the center of the city (it cost us about 60 Pesos from Americana).

-One our last day in Guadalajara, we headed here before lunch to stroll around, to walk off our chilaquiles, and to enjoy some peace that doesn’t come quite as easily back home in Mexico City.
+On our last day in Guadalajara, we headed here before lunch to stroll around, to walk off our chilaquiles, and to enjoy some peace that doesn’t come quite as easily back home in Mexico City.

 It’s a great place if you have kids, too.
 There are tons of play areas, a bird pond, and a few nice gardens for them to run around.
 Dogs are not allowed in the park and it seemed like bikes weren’t either.

-Parque Independencia Mirador
+5.Take in the Views at Parque Independencia Mirador

 This was by far the highlight of my trip to Guadalajara.